Asymptotic behavior at infinity and existence of solutions to the Lagrangian mean curvature flow in $\mathbb R^{n+1}_-$: Introduction

 In general, viscosity solutions to fully nonlinear parabolic equations may not be classical solutions, a fundamental distinction that amplifies the difficulty of establishing Liouville type rigidity (see for instance \cite{Gutierrez-Huang-JCP-ParaboMA,An-Bao-Liu-EntireSol-ParboMA-UnbouGrowth} for illustrative cases in parabolic Monge-Amp\`ere equations).
 For definitions of viscosity solutions to \eqref{equ-LagFlow-Extended}, we refer the reader to \cite{User'sGuide-ViscositySol,Zhou-Gong-Bao-AncientSolution-paraboicMA}.

-To date, no Liouville type rigidity result has been established for viscosity solutions to \eqref{equ-LagFlow-Extended}.
+To date, no Liouville type rigidity result has been established for viscosity solutions to \eqref{equ-LagFlow-Extended} with $f\equiv 0$.
 Nevertheless, to facilitate broader theoretical applications, we derive the following asymptotic behavior result under the hypothesis that Liouville type rigidity holds for viscosity solutions under suitable conditions. \begin{theorem} Let $n\geq 2$, $f\in C^0(\mathbb R^{n+1}_-)$ have compact support, and let $u\in C^0(\mathbb R^{n+1}_-)$ be a viscosity solution to \eqref{equ-LagFlow-Extended}.
-Under any conditions such that Liouville type rigidity holds, for any $\zeta>0$, there exists $C>0$ such that
+Assume that the Liouville type rigidity holds for \eqref{equ-LagFlow-Extended} with $f\equiv 0$.
+Then for any $\zeta>0$, there exists $C>0$ such that

 where $E$ is defined as in Theorem \ref{thm-Main1-AsymBehav}, $A\in\mathrm{Sym}(n)$, $b\in\mathbb R^n, c\in\mathbb R$, and $\tau:=\sum_{i=1}^n\arctan\lambda_i(A)$. \end{theorem}